linuteresa/earmark/README.md

 Earmark: Like a bookmark, but for listening later.
+Sign in with Google and your list syncs across every device.

 I built this app as a personal utility.
 I spend a lot of time of my day commuting to class, and with my daily schedule, there is barely enough time for me to sit and read articles.